vipulnaik/working-drafts/lesswrong/chris-voss-negotiation-masterclass-review.md

   techniques come closer to what needs to be done execution-wise to achieve those sorts of results.

+* In a video in the MasterClass session, Voss talks a bit more about his main issue with BATNA, which is that there are many situations where your alternatives are actually pretty bad.
+This probably comes partly from his own background as a hostage negotiator, where the alternative to negotiated agreement can literally be fatal.
+So, while it's good to have alternatives, a good foundation of negotiation techniques is one that can work even in the situations where you *don't* have alternatives.

 ## Negotiation principles

 This section covers my own interpretation of key "principles"